 Happy Turkey-less Day to those who won’t be gobbling a gobbler this Thanksgiving!
 I personally won’t because I continue as a pescatarian!
 My two younger adult children Jacob and ArinJune continue their vegetarian lifestyle.
 Not my oldest son Nick, for he’s an incredible meat eater!
 Although the no meat eating rubbed off on me many moons ago, I still enjoy eating fish (tuna mostly).
 In fact, I remember eating ham at my last meat filled Thanksgiving meal in 2010!

 Thank you Jake and AJ for showing me a lifestyle I probably wouldn’t have gone for had it not been for you two.
-But then again, I may have become really fantastic at grilling and devouring steaks (no, that’s Randy’s area.)
+But then again, I may have become really fantastic at grilling steaks (no, that’s Randy’s area.)